monsteronfire/garden/content/garden/projects/lynfield-vets/index.md

 date_planted = '2025-08-20T13:03:52Z'
 date_tended = '2025-08-20T13:03:52Z'
 draft = false
-description = "The business website for a veterinary clinic in Auckland, New Zealand." link = "" tags = ["Website", "CMS", "NextJS", "Webflow", "Low Code"] cover = "project-cover-lynfield-vets.jpg"
+description = "The business websites of two veterinary clinics in New Zealand." link = "" tags = ["Website", "TinaCMS", "NextJS", "CMS", "NextJS", "Webflow", "Low Code"] cover = "project-cover-lynfield-vets.jpg"
 +++

 ## Overview
-A brief description of what the project is and its primary purpose
+Lynfield Vets is a long-term client with a casual maintenance arrangement.

 ## Challenge/Problem
-What specific problem were you solving or what learning goal were you pursuing?
+One of the main goals when taking on this project was to make sure the solution was as self-service as possible after it was in production. site needed a CMS that wasn't WordPress.

 ## Approach
 Methodology, key decisions, and why you chose certain technologies or strategies

-## Technical Details
+## Technical details
-Stack, architecture, interesting implementation details (but keep it high-level enough to leave room for deeper discussion)
+The client had engaged a developer from Fiver to build their first site.
+That original site had been built on WordPress, but there was no agreement in place for long-term support.
+A year or so later, the site got hacked due to outdated plugins and a lack of security updates.
+The client wanted a new site, but didn't want it built on WordPress.

+The

 ## Outcomes
 Results, metrics, lessons learned, or skills gained